karlverger/laravel-own-assets/README.md

 ### Migrations

-This step is also optional, if you want to custom favorites table, you can publish the migration files:
+This step is also optional, if you want to custom assets table, you can publish the migration files:

 ```php
 $ php artisan vendor:publish --provider="Karlverger\\LaravelOwnAsset\\AssetServiceProvider" --tag=migrations